 $5/month gets you ebooks of almost everything I write.1 Depending on how much money you toss in my hat you can get your name in books, join a monthly video hangout with me, or make me mail you print copies of everything not only signed, but made out to you personally.

-No matter which store and level you choose, I appreciate all my Patronizers.
+No matter which you choose, I appreciate all my Patronizers.

 If I’m writing a technology book you particularly want to support, you can sponsor it.
 Sponsoring helps with the initial expenses of writing a book, and keeps the pet rats fed as I’m making words.
 I mean, just look at those faces.
 How could anyone say no?